 If you can’t find the answer to your question here, you can try the search box over on the right.
 If that still doesn’t help, leaving a comment with your question (or hitting me up on Twitter) is the fastest way to get a response from me.
-You can also email me at anna@doorsixteen.com, but keep in mind that I often take a while to reply to less urgent emails.
+You can also email me at anna@doorsixteen.com, but keep in mind that it may take me a while to reply to non-urgent emails.

 General policies & stuff

-If your blog is ad-free: Sure, but please don’t take the entire entry.
-Just take a photo or two, credit them clearly (the credit line can read “photo by Anna Dorfman” or “photo from Door Sixteen," or something along those lines), and link back directly to the specific post you took them from.
-When your post is up, send me the link!
-I always like to see who’s been inspired by my blog.
+Sure, but please don’t take the entire entry.
+Just take a photo or two, credit them clearly (the credit line can read “photo by Anna Dorfman” or “photo from Door Sixteen,” or something along those lines), and link back directly to the specific post (permalink) you took them from.

-If your blog has ads on it: You must contact me before using my photos.
+To use a photo in print: You must contact me first.
 Chances are I’ll have no problem with it, but I need to know the context first.
-Also, keep in mind that I do not allow my photos to be used as visual reference for any product links that may be used to generate revenue.
+I am happy to provide higher-resolution, un-watermarked photos when appropriate.
+Keep in mind that I do not allow my photos to be used as visual reference for any product links that may be used to generate revenue.

 Please do not crop, alter, add graphics/text to, or otherwise alter any of my photographs.
 If you have a special request or need a certain size photo, please contact me.